Joseph-Gonzalez70/Investigating-Novel-LMS-Solver-/README.md

 ## Pre-implementation steps

-Steps 1-3 contain information about the functions called in the main implementation file(ENTER NAME HERE).
+Steps 1-3 contain information about the functions called in the main implementation file(implementation.py).
 We ordered the steps following the order they occur in the main implementation file.
+We list the most important files in the implementation section below.

 ### 1. Data retrieval and preprocessing: